• Skip to primary navigation

 • Doctoral Loan

-Rates for these students loans aren't yet available.
-There will be two in-school repayment options: full repayment or full deferment.
+There are three in-school repayment options: full repayment, interest-only, or full deferment.
 If you choose immediate repayment, Brazos says that you'll qualify for a lower interest rate.

 Parent Loans

 Brazos also offer parents a private loan option that serves as an alternative to parent PLUS loans.
-These loans come with rock-bottom interest rates starting at under 1% for variable terms.
+These loans come with rock-bottom interest rates for fixed terms.

 Right now, their Parent Loan Rates are: